satisfactorymodding/Documentation/beginners_guide/dependencies.rst

 Dependencies
 ############
-To get started with modding of satisfactory you need multiple things.
+To get started with modding of satisfactory you'll need multiple other pieces of software downloaded and set up first.

 - Satisfactory
 - Unreal Engine 4 (v4.21)